blindpentester/the-essentials/README.md

 * hetty
 * Atom

+## v0.02
+* Checks for installs and will move to the next if it sees file/folder exists already.
+This way it will only add the items that you currently don't have or will skip and continue through.

 ## v0.01
 * initial script was set to run at new VM image.
 Not intended to run multiple times.
 Very rough draft.